bmulh/GameOfLife/README.md

 # GameOfLife

-This code runs a 2D representation of Conway's Game of life, you can read more about it [HERE](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+This code runs a 2D representation of Conway's Game of life, it is a cellular automation that was created by British mathematicion John Horton Conway.
+You can read more about it [HERE](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

 ## BUILD